jackrobertscott/authpack-client-190806/docs/api/groups.md

 ## Overview

-The `group` model is used to group multiple accounts together.
+The `group` model is used to group multiple users together.

 - [Setup](#Model)
 - [Group model](#Model)